mlflow/mlp-regression-template/README.md

 #### Predict step
 The predict step uses the model registered by the [register step](#register-step) to score the ingested dataset produced by the [ingest scoring step](#ingest-scoring-step) and writes the resulting dataset to the specified output format and location.
-Namely, it uses the latest version of the registered model specified by the `model_name` attribute of the `pipeline.yaml` [register step](#register-step) definition.
-To fix a specific model for use in the 'predict' step, provide its model URI as the 'model_uri' attribute of the `pipeline.yaml` 'predict' step definition.
+To fix a specific model for use in the predict step, provide its model URI as the `model_uri` attribute of the `pipeline.yaml` predict step definition.

 The predict step is configured by the `steps.predict` section in [`pipeline.yaml`](https://github.com/mlflow/mlp-regression-template/blob/main/pipeline.yaml):
 <details>